Pine Creek Conservation Area Beaver Dam Analogues Build September 17-21

-- Monday, September 17, 6 p.m.: Meet at the campsite (directions will be sent in 3-week email before trip).
+- Monday, September 17, 6 p.m.: Meet at the campsite (directions will be sent in an email sent 3 weeks before trip).
 Get settled in, and have an orientation talk with details about the work over the next two days.

 - Tuesday-Thursday, September 18-20, 8 a.m.: Awake early and head to the worksite.
 We will be away from camp all day, returning between 4 and 5 p.m.